|Key Statistics 2023|

 Vietnam is a country with rich natural resources and a well educated, literate population of over 90 million.
 Since achieving independence from French colonial rule, Vietnam has had conflicts with the United States, China, and Cambodia, but since 1986 the ruling Communist Party of Vietnam has committed itself to economic reform, or "Doi Moi" (New Changes).
 The new policy drove a move from a centrally planned economy to a multi-sectoral one based on open market principles, thus opening the door to foreign investment.

 “Doi Moi” has ushered in over two decades of significant progress, both economically and politically.
 Through the 1990s, Vietnam opened relations with the West, particularly with the United States, with formalized normalized diplomatic relations in 1995 and normalized economic relations with the passage of the Bilateral Trade Agreement in 2001.
 Even more importantly, in January 2007, Vietnam gained Permanent Normalized Trade Relations with the United States.
-In July 2013, Presidents Obama and Sang launched the U.S.-Vietnam Comprehensive Partnership, an overarching framework for advancing the bilateral relationship.
-Vietnam today is one of the most pro-American countries in Southeast Asia, with 76% of Vietnamese people viewing the U.S. favorably in 2014.
+In July 2013, President Obama and President Truong Tan Sang launched the U.S.-Vietnam Comprehensive Partnership, an overarching framework for advancing the bilateral relationship.
+Vietnam today is one of the most pro-American countries in Southeast Asia, with 84% of Vietnamese people viewing the U.S. favorably in 2017.

 In addition to its active engagement with the United States, Vietnam has also emerged onto the world stage with its entry into the World Trade Organization (WTO) in January 2007 and by taking a seat on the United Nations Security Council in January 2008.
-In December 2015, Vietnam will join the ASEAN Economic Community along with the 9 other ASEAN members.
+Vietnam will again serve as a Non-Permanent Member of the United Nations Security Council from 2020-2021 In December 2015, Vietnam joined the ASEAN Economic Community along with the nine other ASEAN members.

-Domestically, Vietnam is currently in the process of restructuring its institutions and legal system to meets its new obligations under the WTO and PNTR.
-To this effect, it has passed a series of criminal and civil laws that include both investment and enterprise laws and decrees that look to bring it towards a market economy.
+Vietnam has passed a series of criminal and civil laws that include both investment and enterprise laws and decrees that look to bring it towards a market economy.
 This has included the abolishment of price control, the legalization of private ownership, a more dynamic private sector, and the active equitization of the state owned enterprises.
 It actively encourages greater amounts of foreign investment across key industries, notably those dealing with large infrastructure and energy and is instituting new fiscal and monetary policies.